siudd/amazon_web_scraping/README.md

 # Amazon Web Scraping with Python (Selenium &amp; BeautifulSoup)

 Playing around with web scraping with Python and want to extract product data from the search result page.
 Initially went for BS4 & Request but the successful rate of evading Amazon bot detection wasn't good.
-So end up switch to Selenium and thing almost work flawlessly.
+So end up switched to Selenium and thing almost work flawlessly.
 Here is the core function to perform the web scraping.

 ```python
 def amazon_scrap(sURL):